f4exb/sdrangel/plugins/channelrx/demodnavtex/readme.md

 <h3>8: UDP</h3>

-When checked, received packets are forwarded to the specified UDP address (9) and port (10).
+When checked, received messages are forwarded to the specified UDP address (9) and port (10).

 <h3>9: UDP address</h3>

-IP address of the host to forward received packets to via UDP.
+IP address of the host to forward received messages to via UDP.

 <h3>10: UDP port</h3>

-UDP port number to forward received packets to.
+UDP port number to forward received messages to.

 <h3>11: Station Filter</h3>